amodica24/CISC187/README.md

 # CISC187

-This is a portfolio for my programs that I wrote while taking Data Structures in C++ at San Diego City COllege
+This is a portfolio containing programs I wrote for Data Structures in C++ at San Diego City COllege